Acacia daweana: Description

 Acacia daweana is a low, spreading, often flat-topped shrub that typically grows to a height of up to 1.5 m.
 Its bark is grey, peeling more or less in minni ritchi fashion at the base of the stems.
 The phyllodes are narrowly elliptic, straight to slightly curved downwards, 30–70 mm long, 6–14 mm wide and leathery with many closely parallel veins.
 There are stipules 1–2 mm long and more or less persistent at the base of the phyllodes.
 The flowers are light golden yellow and borne in a spike 25–40 mm long in axils on a peduncle 5–10 mm long.
 Flowering mainly occurs between June and August and the pods are more or less narrowly oblong, up to 40 mm long and 5–7 mm wide, constricted between and raised over the seeds.
 The seeds are elliptic, about 3 mm long and dull, light brown with a yellowish aril near the end.

 Taxonomy

 Acacia daweana was first formally described in 1982 by Bruce Maslin from specimens collected 6 km north of Marandoo on the road to Tom Price.
-The specific epithet (daweana) was 'named for Mr Chris Dawe in appreciaion for his assistence in preparing the description of this species".
+The specific epithet (daweana) was 'named for Mr Chris Dawe in appreciation for his assistance in preparing the description of this species".